-The unaudited pro forma balance sheet information as of June 30, 2013 assumes the automatic conversion of all outstanding shares of convertible preferred stock into 2,439,002 shares of common stock upon the completion of a qualifying IPO of the Company's common stock.
+The unaudited pro forma balance sheet information as of March 31, 2013 assumes the automatic conversion of all outstanding shares of convertible preferred stock into 2,439,002 shares of common stock upon the completion of a qualifying initial public offering ("IPO") of the Company's common stock.
 In addition, the pro forma information assumes reclassification of the preferred stock warrant liability to additional paid-in capital upon completion of the IPO, as the warrants become common stock warrants that are not subject to remeasurement.
 Shares of common stock issued in such IPO and any related net proceeds are excluded from the pro forma information.